JiayuZhai/jiayuzhai.github.io/about.md

 ---
 This is **Wilbur Zhai** github blog.
 The name **翟佳羽 (ZHAI JIAYU)** in Chinese is useful in some cases.

-I was studying in [School of Informatics](https://www.ed.ac.uk/informatics), [University of Edinburgh](https://www.ed.ac.uk/) for Master of Science (MSc) Degree in Computer Science starting from Sep 2017 to Sep 2018.
+I got the Master of Science (MSc) Degree in Computer Science at [School of Informatics](https://www.ed.ac.uk/informatics), [University of Edinburgh](https://www.ed.ac.uk/) in November 2018.

 <img src="https://www.ed.ac.uk/sites/all/themes/uoe/assets/logo.png" width="200"/>

+I got the Bachelor of Science (MSc) Degree in Internet of Things Engineering at [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) and [Queen Mary University of London](https://www.qmul.ac.uk/) in November 2018.

 My Interesting Area in Computer Science is Natural Language Processing, Neural Machine Translation, Machine Learning Application, and Internet of Things Application.